Mahan Beheshti

 Mahan Beheshti (ماهان بهشتی; born 28 February 2009) is an Iranian professional footballer who plays as an attacking midfielder for Malavan.

 Club career

 Born in Bandar-e Anzali in the Gilan Province of Iran, Beheshti joined the academy of Malavan at a young age.
 In September 2024 he was called up to the Malavan first-team squad by manager Maziar Zare, alongside fellow youth team players Farhan Jafari, Ilia Imani, and Alireza Ramezani.
 The following year he made his professional debut at the age of sixteen, starting in Malavan's 1–1 draw with Foolad and playing fifty-four minutes before being replaced by Mohammad Omari.

 International career

 Beheshti was called up to the Iranian under-17 team for the 2024 CAFA U-17 Championship, but only featured once as Iran finished fourth in the tournament.
 The following year he was called up to the 2025 AFC U-17 Asian Cup, and scored a free-kick against Oman in Iran's 3–2 group stage loss.

+Mahan Beheshti was invited to the Iran national under-20 football team on August 10, 2026 to participate in the 2027 AFC U-20 Asian Cup qualification.